tiagosoa/lei-24-s2-1dgh-g073/docs/sprintA/us001/02.analysis/Readme.md

-# US006 - Create a Task
+# US001 - Create a Skill

 ## 2. Analysis